What are interstitial ads and how should publishers use them?

 Help with interstitial ads

-Web interstitials are just one of the many ad formats available in the Clickio Platform.
-If you’d like any help setting these up, or guidance on what ad formats are best for your site, please contact email@example.com.
+Web interstitials are just one of the many ad formats that publishers can add themselves within the Clickio Platform.
+If you’d like any help setting these up, or guidance on what ad formats are best for your site, please contact firstname.lastname@example.org.

 If you’re not already working with Clickio, you can register for free here.